Bobsimonoff/LLM-4-Applications-Commentary/README.md

 - ENISA Threat Landscape examines emerging threats to AI systems.
 Mapping ENISA helps identify OWASP LLM risks unique to the AI domain that may not be highlighted in traditional frameworks.

-- OAIR Framework identifies risks across the AI system lifecycle.
-Mapping OAIR relates the OWASP risks to AI-specific vulnerabilities and harms providing visibility into AI relevance.

 - ATLAS documents observed real-world attacks against AI.
 Mapping ATLAS builds understanding of how the OWASP risks manifest in actual AI threat scenarios based on evidence.